DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 * include the client email as the issuer
 * specify "https://www.googleapis.com/oauth2/v4/token" as the audience
 * specify "https://www.googleapis.com/auth/logging.write" as the scope claim
-* expire within 300 seconds
+* expire within no more than 300 seconds
 * be signed with the client's private key.

 For example: